Long Service Benefits Portability Interim Regulations 2019

 The Long Service Benefits Portability Act 2019 (Act) received Royal Assent on 18 September 2018.
 Provisions in the Act establishing the Portable Long Service Benefits Authority and its Governing Board were proclaimed to commence from 1 November 2018.
 The rest of the Act, including the obligations relating to registration, provision of quarterly returns, and payment of the levy commence operation on 1 July 2019.

-The exposure draft Regulations focus on two key issues:
+The exposure draft Regulations focussed on two key issues:

 - the coverage of the scheme with respect to the community services sector and

 - addressing the potential for ‘double-dipping’ in that sector.

-In addition, there are some minor matters addressed relating to the provision of information by employers, and the sharing of information by the Authority with other bodies.
+In addition, there were some minor matters addressed relating to the provision of information by employers, and the sharing of information by the Authority with other bodies.

-The exposure draft Regulations are accompanied by a Regulatory Impact Statement (RIS) prepared by KPMG.
-The RIS examines economic and social impacts, costs and benefits of the proposed regulations.
+The exposure draft Regulations were accompanied by a Regulatory Impact Statement (RIS) prepared by KPMG.
+The RIS examined economic and social impacts, costs and benefits of the proposed regulations.

-Interested stakeholders are invited to provide detailed feedback on any and all aspects of the exposure draft Regulations.
+Interested stakeholders were invited to provide detailed feedback on any and all aspects of the exposure draft Regulations.